-Individual clients accessed TEI services in MNCNENNSW for various reasons.
+Individual clients accessed TEI services in SSESNS for various reasons.
 Figure 13 breaks these down by primary reason (the main reason for seeking assistance) and secondary reason(s) (which can also be recorded for clients if relevant).

-The most common primary reason, and reason overall (i.e. primary and secondary reasons combined) was family functioning (2,640 overall).
-Family functioning refers to the support children, young people and parents may need to improve their relationships at home, address conflict, improve communication and to foster a loving and supportive home environment.
+The most common primary reasons and reasons overall (i.e. primary and secondary reasons combined) were:

-The next most common reason for seeking assistance was mental health, wellbeing and self-care (1,594 overall).
+- family functioning (7,494 clients overall).
+Family functioning refers to the support children, young people and parents may need to improve their relationships at home, address conflict, improve communication and to foster a loving and supportive home environment. - mental health, wellbeing and self-care (4,409 clients overall).
+This is where clients are seeking to change the impact of mental health and self-care issues on their independence, participation and wellbeing.
 A goal of TEI services is to help support people experiencing mental health issues and having trouble accessing the services they need, however this cannot be fully explored until data are more complete.